georoots/mapper/README.md

 ### Perfect for:

-*   Coffee producers and cooperatives
+*   Producers and cooperatives
-*   Smaller coffee traders and exporters
+*   Smaller traders and exporters
-*   Coffee roasters and importers
+*   Importers, operators
 *   Sustainability consultants

 ### Useful Resources